The Netherlands claimed a vital first win in the UEFA Nations League on Saturday, beating Germany 3-0 at the Johan Cruyff Arena in Amsterdam.

 Neuer did not used to make mistakes.
 When Germany were winning the 2014 FIFA World Cup and overcoming all before them, he was a rock at the back, and his reputation as the world's best goalkeeper was largely undisputed.

-And on Saturday he was at fault for the hosts' opening goal, from which Germany were unable to recover.
+On Saturday, he was at fault for the hosts' opening goal, from which Germany were unable to recover.

 Neuer advanced into no-man's land while trying to deal with Depay's corner before Ryan Babel crashed a header against the bar, allowing Van Dijk to slot the ball home into an empty net: